On K\"ahler Ricci shrinker surfaces: Introduction

-\begin{proof}[Outline of proof of Theorem \ref{T102}:] Let $(M,g,f,J,p)$ be a complete K\"ahler Ricci shrinker surface, $p$ is a point where $f$ achieves minimum value.
-The key point is to investigate the behavior of the scalar curvature $R$ along the flow $\phi^s$ generated by $\na f/|\na f|^2$.
-For a connected component $\Sigma$ of some level set $\Sigma(s_0)$ of $f$, if $R$ is smaller than $1$ by some detectable small number at some point in $\Sigma$, then we prove that $R \le 1$ on $\phi^s(\Sigma)$ for any $s \ge s_0$.
-Thus $\bigcup_{s \ge s_0}\phi^s(\Sigma)$ form an end of the K\"ahler Ricci shrinker, which has only one end by Theorem \ref{thm:oneend}.
-Therefore, away from a compact set, every point we consider satisfies the assumptions of Theorem \ref{T101}(B).
-Hence the propagation of the scalar curvature can be estimated and we obtain that $R$ is bounded.
+\begin{proof}[Outline of proof of Theorem \ref{T102}] Consider a complete K\"ahler Ricci shrinker surface $(M, g, f, J, p)$, where $p$ is a point at which $f$ attains its minimum value.
+The crucial step is to examine the behavior of the scalar curvature $R$ along the flow $\phi^s$ generated by $\nabla f/|\nabla f|^2$.

+Suppose $\Sigma$ is a connected component of some level set $\Sigma(s_0)$ of $f$.
+If the scalar curvature $R$ remains smaller than $1$ on $\phi^s(\Sigma)$ for all $s \geq s_0$, then the union of these level sets, $\bigcup_{s \geq s_0} \phi^s(\Sigma)$, forms an end of the K\"ahler Ricci shrinker.
+Since the end is unique (cf. Theorem \ref{thm:oneend}), this implies that the scalar curvature $R$ is bounded.

-On the other hand, if $R$ is larger than $1$ by some detectable small number at some point in $\Sigma$, we prove any point in $\Sigma$, along the flow $\phi^s$, will eventually satisfy the assumptions of Theorem \ref{T101}(A).
-Therefore, outside a compact set, the scalar curvature is comparable to $f$.
-Note that as $s \to \infty$, the volume of ball $B(p, \sqrt{s})$ is at least $\epsilon \sqrt{s}$ (cf. Proposition~\ref{prop:volume} and the reference nearby).
-Therefore, the average of scalar curvature on $B(p, \sqrt{s})$ tends to infinity, which contradicts the integration of the equation $R+\Delta f=2$. \end{proof}
+Alternatively, if the scalar curvature $R$ exceeds $1$ by a detectably small amount at a certain point on $\Sigma$, we can demonstrate that any point on $\Sigma$ along the flow $\phi^s$ will eventually satisfy the conditions of Theorem \ref{T101}(A).
+Consequently, outside a compact set, the scalar curvature is comparable to $f$.

+It is worth noting that as $s$ approaches infinity, the volume of the ball $B(p, \sqrt{s})$ is at least $\epsilon \sqrt{s}$; see Proposition \ref{prop:volume} and the relevant reference.
+Consequently, the average of the scalar curvature over $B(p, \sqrt{s})$ tends to infinity, which contradicts the integration of the equation $R+\Delta f=2$. \end{proof}

 This paper is organized as follows.
 Section 2 discusses the elementary properties of Ricci shrinkers and their associated Ricci flows.
 In Section 3, we prove part (A) of the canonical neighborhood theorem, which is modeled on a steady Ricci soliton orbifold.
 Section 4 focuses on part (B) of the canonical neighborhood theorem, which is modeled on the canonical ancient K\"ahler Ricci flow solution on $\CP^1 \times \C$.
-As a consequence of the canonical neighborhood theorem, we prove Theorem \ref{T102} in Section 5.
+Building upon the canonical neighborhood theorem, we establish the proof of Theorem \ref{T102} in Section 5. \\ \\ {\bf Acknowledgements}: